mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 The speed limit in m/s is 27.7778 m/s
 ```

+More details about conversions can be found in the [Safe unit conversions] and
+[Preventing truncation of data] chapters.

 #### Obtaining a numerical value of a quantity

 Last but not least, if we need to obtain the numerical value of a quantity and pass it to some